sandr66/Agentic_AI/README.md

 ## Acknowledgments

 - **Société Générale** - For sponsoring the datathon and providing real-world challenges
-- **GenAI Datathon Organizers** - For creating this competitive platform
+- **Societatea Antreprenoriala Studenteasca ASE Bucuresti & MBA ESG Paris** - For creating this competitive context
 - **Team Members** - For their dedication during the 48-hour challenge
 - **ASE Bucharest** - For academic support and resources